Kenchow0714/docker-munki-ssl/README.md

 # Docker Munki SSL

-A container that uses Using self-signed client certificate to serves static files at http://munki/repo using nginx.
+A container with self-signed certificate to serves static files at http://munki/repo using nginx.
 Nginx expects the munki repo content to be located at /munki_repo.
 Use a data container and the --volumes-from option to add files.

 *WARNING* This is in development.